sandulhenry/cse15l-lab-reports/lab1.md

 ![Image](./lab1 photos/ls 2.png)
 * The working directory was `/home/lecture1`
 * When a subdirectory is provided as an arguement, `ls` will print the contents of that directory, but won't change into that subdirectory.
+The files/directories printed were contained in the arguement's path
 * This is not an error

 ![Image](./lab1 photos/ls 3.png)